Skip to content

 Does Depop charge seller fees in the US?

-US sellers pay only a payment processing fee of 3.3% plus $0.45 per transaction.
+US sellers pay only a payment processing fee of 3.3% plus $0.45 per transaction in the core model.
 Depop eliminated the seller commission for US-based sellers in 2024.

 How much does Depop take from a $50 sale?